Travel expert Pia Abboud shares her selection of unique destinations that showcase Lebanon’s many faces.

 and inspiring neighborhoods, and connect with the Ouzville community.
 For a guided walking tour, boat tour or to volunteer, contact Pia Abboud (03 126977).

 Enjoy an afternoon jog or a stroll in Sofar, Mount Lebanon, and admire the magnificent mountains of Aley.
 The boulevard of Sofar is revered for its traditional Lebanese houses and its long stretch of trees that undergo a beautiful transformation during fall.
 Don’t leave without visiting the abandoned train station and the Grand Sofar Hotel.

 If you’re a fan of road trips, you will thoroughly enjoy the ride to Hermel.
 Witness miles of exposed limestone rock flecked with cedar and juniper trees while driving from Dennieh to Hermel.
 Be sure to have your camera ready to capture the exceptional view of snow-capped mountains and trees dating back centuries.

 VISIT THE BELL MAKERS OF BEIT CHABEB

 Beit Chabeb is famous for its charming red-roof houses and its bell-making history.
 Visitors to the village can learn about this age-old tradition by taking a tour of the only remaining bell-making workshop in the Middle East, run by Naffah Naffah (03 575632).

-Photos: Pia Abboud
+Text and photos: Pia Abboud